jakesum/electrum-sum/contrib/build-linux/README.md

 ✗ _This script does not produce reproducible output (yet!)._

-1. Prepare python dependencies used by Electrum-BYND.
+1. Prepare python dependencies used by Electrum-SUM.

     ```
     contrib/make_packages